-Is part of safeguarding children and promoting welfare.
+Child protection is part of safeguarding children and promoting welfare.
 It refers to activity that is undertaken to protect specific children who are suffering or likely to suffer significant harm.
 This is about abuse and maltreatment of a child.

 Someone may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them, or by others (for example over the internet.)
 They may be abused by an adult or adults or another child/ children.

 Abuse may be physical, emotional, sexual, neglectful or multiple types of abuse.
 Please see appendix A for definitions of types of abuse.

 All staff, volunteers and contractors should be able to recognise, and know how to act upon evidence that a child's health or development is being impaired or that the child is suffering or likely to suffer significant harm.
-All concern about harm must be recorded and shared with the Designated Safeguarding Person.
+All concern about harm must be recorded and shared with the Designated Safeguarding Lead via the safeguatidng@idta.co.uk inbox.

 No one should assume that another will pass on information about the safety of a child.

-If anyone in any position has concerns about a child's welfare and believe they are or are likely to suffer significant harm they have a responsibility to inform the designated safeguarding lead or if they are not available the CEO of the IDTA and this information will then be shared by these individuals with Children's social care.
-If neither the DSL or CEO are available information should be shared with children's social care or the police directly and then the DSL informed the earliest opportunity.
+If anyone in any position has concerns about a child's welfare and believe they are or are likely to suffer significant harm they have a responsibility to inform the designated safeguarding lead via safeguarding@idta.co.uk and this information will then be shared with Children's social care as appropriate.

+If neither the DSL/ CEO or president are available information should be shared with children's social care or the police directly and then the DSL informed the earliest opportunity.